 Pulut hitam can be served either warm or chilled.
 Coconut milk is served on the side allowing guests to add it into the dessert as desired.
 I would normally serve pulut hitam chilled.
 My guests were definitely intrigued especially when it was served together with Vanilla ice-cream with coconut milk drizzled over it.

 - 2 pandan leaves

 Soak black glutinous rice for at least 5 hours.
 Boil water with black glutinous rice and pandan leaves at high heat.
 Once it boils, reduce heat to low and let it simmer for 30 minutes until the black glutinous rice puffs up.

 - 30 g palm sugar (gula melaka)

 - coconut milk

 Add rock sugar and palm sugar to sweeten the dessert.
 White sugar may be added, if necessary.
-Optionally, mix corn flour with water to add into the pot to thicken the dessert.
+Optionally, mix cornflour with water and add into the dessert to thicken it.
 Serve warm or chilled with a drizzle of coconut milk.

 Published: April 16, 2016